nasa/cumulus/docs/operator-docs/lifecycle-policies.md

 * An AWS user with the appropriate roles to access the target bucket as well as modify bucket policies.

 ## Examples
-### Walkthrough on setting time-based S3IA bucket policy
+### Walkthrough on setting time-based S3 Infrequent Access (S3IA) bucket policy
-This example will give step-by-step instructions on updating a bucket's lifecycle policy to move all objects in the bucket from the default storage to S3IA after a period of 90 days.
+This example will give step-by-step instructions on updating a bucket's lifecycle policy to move all objects in the bucket from the default storage to S3 Infrequent Access (S3IA) after a period of 90 days.
 Below are instructions for walking through configuration via the command line and the management console.

 ### Command Line
 **Please ensure you have the AWS CLI installed and configured for access prior to attempting this example.**